janpolowinski/dswarm-temporary-docu/Create and Edit Projects.md

 <td>Lightbox</td>
 <td>
 <ul>
-<li><a title="d:swarm Glossary" href="Glossary#filter">Filters</a> can be used for restricting transformations to a given specific of the input <a title="d:swarm Glossary" href="Glossary#attribute-path">attribute path</a> so that complex conditions for the execution of a transformation logic can be constructed.</li>
+<li><a title="d:swarm Glossary" href="Glossary#filter">Filters</a> can be used for restricting transformations to specific values of an input <a title="d:swarm Glossary" href="Glossary#attribute-path">attribute path</a> so that complex conditions for the execution of a transformation logic can be constructed.</li>
 </ul>
 </td>
 </tr>